jean-pierreBoth/probminhash/README.md

 Otmar Ertl 2017-2018 Cf [superminhash Ertl](https://arxiv.org/abs/1706.05698)

 This algorithm runs on unweighted objects.
-The hash values are computed by the sketch method or can be computed before entering SuperMinHash methods.
+The hash values are computed by the *sketch* method or can be computed before entering SuperMinHash methods.
-In this case (pre-hashed values) so the structure just computes permutation according to the paper.
+In this case (pre-hashed values) the structure just computes permutation according to the paper.

 It runs in one pass on data so it can be used in streaming.